oluwayetty/Machine-Learning-projects/README.md

 ![](https://github.com/oluwayetty/malware-analysis/blob/master/naive.png)
 A simple implementation of Naive bayes on spam emails classification

-## Third project is in the third folder is on Malware Analysis
+## Third project is in the third folder is on Venice boat classification
 ![](https://github.com/oluwayetty/malware-analysis/blob/master/venice.jpg)

 This project is focused on the detection and classification of Venice boats using Deep learning.
 Past related project used the following classification methods: K-Nearest Neighbor (KNN), a Decision Tree Learning Algorithm, and Random Forest (RF) from